 Every chance to teach STEM has shown me how much potential we are currently missing out on.
 Humanity is going to need diverse people to work across disciplines in order to solve the challenges ahead.

-While not the main intention of this site, I have gotten a job inquiry because of it.
-I'm open to new opportunities if it's a good fit.
+While not the main intention of this site, I'm open to new opportunities if it's a good fit.
 You can find out more about what I'm looking for in this post or check out my resume here.
 Please, no recruiters.